QuantumMaterialsModelling/bands4vasp/README.md

 If you use this code please cite:\
 D. Dirnberger, G. Kresse, C. Franchini, M. Reticcioli, "Electronic state unfolding for plane waves: energy bands, Fermi surfaces and spectral functions",  J. Phys.
 Chem.
 C 125, 12921–12928 (2021).
 DOI:10.1021/acs.jpcc.1c02318 (arXiv:2103.09540).

-About this version, bands4vasp v0.51 (May 2026):
+About this version, bands4vasp v0.6 (August 2026):
+- Mixed ion selections support individual ions and ranges in one expression.
+- Spin-polarized calculations produce spin-up, spin-down, and combined plots.
+- Combined projection plots use signed weights and a blue-white-red palette.

+Previous versions:

+v0.51 (May 2026):
 Fixed a bug in the spin-2 component that could generate empty EBS plots.

-Previous versions:

 v0.5 (July 2025):
 See the full changes in [CHANGELOG.md](./CHANGELOG.md).